 The Group applied the simplified approach permitted by PFRS 9 for its receivables, which requires expected lifetime losses to be recognized from initial recognition of the receivables.
-To measure the expected credit losses, receivables have been grouped based on shared credit risk characteristics and the days past due.
+To measure the ECL, receivables have been grouped based on shared credit risk characteristics and the days past due.